The Kingdom of God is like an Autostereogram

 Jesus answered and said to him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
 (John 3:3)

-It is a paradigm shift of an existential and experiential character.
-When John Newton wrote those famous words, “I was blind, but now I see!” he was describing the vitality and depth of that paradigm shift.
+“Coming to faith” is a paradigm shift of an existential and experiential nature.
+When John Newton wrote those famous words, “I was blind, but now I see”, he was describing the vitality and depth of that paradigm shift.
 Like my friend who said she saw the world differently, and the Afghan Muslim who saw people differently, everything changes when we finally “see” it.

-It’s like an autostereogram on metaphysical steroids: it isn’t just a still, static and grainy 3d mage the emerges from the flat abstract design.
-Being born again is the sudden (or emerging) awareness of a Living God active, but transcendent, in His creation and in ones own life.
+It’s like an autostereogram on metaphysical steroids.
+It isn’t just a static and repeating 3d image that emerges from the flat, two dimensional design.
+Being born again is the sudden (or emerging) awareness of a Living God active, but dynamic and transcendent, in His creation. and in your life!
 When Newton said, I was blind, but now I see”, he was saying that once I couldn’t see it, but now I do!

 Jesus said,